“Writing and Getting Published”

 (YEW), a writing group for the city’s teenagers.

-grown up children and has lived in Currie for 28
+She has lived in Currie for 28 years.

 Click for venue details and map